8080labs/ppscore/README.md

 - __Dict__:
     - A dict that contains multiple fields about the resulting PPS.
     The dict enables introspection into the calculations that have been performed under the hood

+### ppscore.predictors(df, y, output="df", sorted=True, **kwargs)

+Calculate the Predictive Power Score (PPS) for all columns in the dataframe against a target (y) column

+#### Parameters
+- __df__ : pandas.DataFrame
+    - The dataframe that contains the data
+- y : str
+    - Name of the column y which acts as the target
+- __output__ : str - potential values: "df", "list"
+    - Control the type of the output.
+Either return a df or a list with all the PPS score dicts
+- sorted : bool
+    - Whether or not to sort the output dataframe/list
+- __kwargs__ :
+    - Other key-word arguments that shall be forwarded to the pps.score method

+#### Returns

+- __pandas.DataFrame__ or list of PPS dict:
+    - Either returns a df or a list of all the PPS dicts.
+This can be influenced by the output argument

 ### ppscore.matrix(df, output="df", **kwargs)